Using Fortanix Data Security Manager for MongoDB Client-Side Field-Level Encryption

 KMIP plays a crucial role by standardizing secure communication between MongoDB encryption libraries and Fortanix DSM by allowing automated key retrieval, storage, and rotation without manual intervention.

 In the event of a MongoDB breach, attackers cannot access plaintext data because encryption keys are stored separately in Fortanix DSM.
-Even if an attacker gains access to the Base64-encoded DEK ID, they cannot decrypt the data without the master key, which remains securely managed by Fortanix DSM.
+Even if an attacker gains access to the Base64-encoded DEK ID, they cannot decrypt the data without the CMK, which remains securely managed by Fortanix DSM.

 This integration provides strong encryption, centralized key management, and enhanced security compliance, making Fortanix DSM a critical component of MongoDB’s client-side encryption strategy.